developer-friendly/blog/docs/posts/0008-k8s-federated-oidc.md

 At this point, we should have a live Kuberntes cluster.
-We've already covered [how to set up a lightweight Kubernetes cluster on an Ubuntu 22.04 machine](./0005-install-k3s-on-ubuntu22.md) before and so, we won't go too deep into it.
+We've already covered [how to set up a lightweight Kubernetes cluster on an Ubuntu 22.04 machine](./0005-install-k3s-on-ubuntu22.md) before and so, we won't go too deep into that.

 But for the sake of completeness, we'll resurface the code one more time, with some minor tweaks here and there.